|View Classroom Training by: Date | Technical Interest|

 |I.D.# C1420||Printable Description|

-SAE International is pleased to offer this professional development seminar in conjunction with the SAE A-6 Aerospace Actuation, Control and Fluid Power Systems Committee meeting Oct.
-20-23 Santa Barbara, CA. This 4 hour short course provides an overview of Power Electronics (PE) in use in modern transport aircraft.
+This 4 hour short course provides an overview of Power Electronics (PE) in use in modern transport aircraft.
 This course includes the context, principles, design drivers, and the main PE components of various flight applications, including those for harsh environments.
 This course is designed to deliver and demystify the basic theories and best practices of mechanical, electronics, thermal management, safety, reliability and maintainability disciplines.
 In addition, future trends in Power Electronics will be discussed.

 By attending this seminar, you will be able to: